-The risk-based regulatory framework for UAS that is emerging from JARUS and recommended for worldwide application is generally based on the definition of three categories of operations: A (Open), B (Specific) and C (Certified).
+The risk-based regulatory framework for Unmanned Aircraft Systems (UAS) that is emerging from JARUS and recommended for worldwide application is generally based on the definition of three categories of operations: A (Open), B (Specific) and C (Certified).

-To operate in the B category, operators shall normally submit a Risk Assessment to the CAA for evaluation and approval.
-In the case of standard scenarios, the risk assessment is developed by the Authority.
-In case of a certified operator it is not necessary to show the risk assssment to the Authority.
-But in any case this assessment is necessary.
+To operate in the B category, operators shall normally submit a risk assessment to the CAA for evaluation and approval.
+In the case of standard scenarios, the risk assessment is developed by the authority.
 The Specific Operation Risk Assessment (SORA) methodology has been developed by JARUS (Joint Authorities for Rulemaking on Unmanned Systems) primarely aimed at the B (specific) category.

 This course will provide a detailed decription of the SORA methodology with examples of real-life applications which enable participants to explain the process and to apply it autonomously.

 9 lectures of about 50 minutes, plus 4 group exercises (1 hour each), plus 1 hour for final examination.
-In total, 14 modules of around 1 hour distributed in 2 consecutive days.
+In total, 14 modules of around 1 hour distributed over 2 consecutive days.

 The 9 lectures include:

 Aviation professionals, CAA inspectors, operators and manufacturers feeling the need to learn how to apply the SORA methodology to develop or evaluate safety assessments for operations in the B category.
 The assessment is always required in this category, in case of either a standard scenario, an application for authorisation or internal records of the certified UAS operator.

 Personnel of Air Navigation Service Providers (ANSPs) wishing to better understand how SORA deals with the interaction between UAS and other traffic in controlled airspace.

 2 days, starting at 9:00 and ending at 17:00